mjrothera200/aws-lambda-oyster-analytics/README.md

-# aws-lambda-oyster-analytics
+# aws-lambda-timestream-query
-Analytics on for the Oyster Haven Project
+A service to query the timestream data for weather data